namanpriyasharma/CodeAlpha_Matrix-Operations/README.md

 ● Matrix Addition
 ● Matrix Multiplication
 ● Transpose
-Useing functions and 2D arrays for better modularity.
+Using functions and 2D arrays for better modularity.